Skip to main content

 4. Cost Savings

 Overcooked meat is wasted money.
-When you're cooking expensive proteins—ribeyes, lamb chops, whole fish—a $20 thermometer protects hundreds of dollars worth of food.
+When you're cooking expensive proteins—ribeyes, lamb chops, whole fish—a low-cost thermometer protects hundreds of dollars worth of food.

 From Purple Café: We served premium proteins nightly—dry-aged steaks, duck breast, whole roasted fish.
 A thermometer wasn't just about safety; it was about respecting expensive ingredients.
 Overcooking a $60 ribeye because you guessed wrong isn't acceptable in professional kitchens—or in your home.